 - membership which is self-governing, with freedom to formulate its policy and put it into practice.

 But the clause asks you not merely to have read them, but to understand them - so it sounds to me as though you have to interpret what they mean, and how they are applied in your country - what are the ideals behind your country's Promise and Law, how open is the membership in your culture, to what extent is it self-governing, and to what extent governed 'from above'?
 How does Guiding help young women develop emotionally, mentally, physically and spiritually in your area?
-Big questions, which only you can answer from your experience and related to the Guiding you have experienced in your locality.
+Big questions, which only you can answer from your experience and related to the Guiding you have known in your locality.
 For these, my opinion, and practice in my area, doesn't matter a jot!

 The Old Traditions Badges